|

 noting that rooms and food are cheaper in the north than

+in the south.
 Both travellers cheques and cash are

 easy to change throughout the country, but commissions on